syselement/ine-notes/ejpt/assessment-methodologies/1-info-gathering.md

 !["site:*.ine.com" on Google Search](.gitbook/assets/image-20230117172425752.png)

 - **`intitle:`**
-  - limit the results to subdomains with a specific work in the site title
+  - limit the results to subdomains with a specific word in the site title

 !["site:*.ine.com intitle:forum" on Google Search](.gitbook/assets/image-20230117172953025.png)